 Dangerous behavior may be a manifestation of self-harm.
 Why?
 Fear always increases aggression, but children often spread it to themselves.
 Play games that trigger aggression.
 Tell your child about more positive ways to get attention.

-The child is afraid of something he was not scared of before What's happening to her/him?
+The child is afraid of something he was not scared of before

-Many things can remind a child of traumatic experience and scare them (sounds of firecrackers, ambulances, people screaming, terrified facial expressions).
+Many things can remind a child of this experience and scare them (sounds of firecrackers, ambulances, people screaming, terrified facial expressions).
 It's not your fault - it's an experience.

-A teenager has trouble sleeping - sleep is interrupted, he has nightmares, and the teenager is afraid to sleep alone will be necessary if the nightmare repeats itself many times or is too probable.
+A teenager has trouble sleeping: sleep is interrupted, he has nightmares, and the teenager is afraid to sleep alone.